 Stable and dependable income will be documented in accordance with Chapter 9 of this Handbook and remains the responsibility of the lender.
-GUS does not evaluate or predict the stability of the applicants' continuance of income.
+GUS does not evaluate or predict the stability of an applicant's continuance of income.
 This determination is performed by the lender prior to final submission of an application.